MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-items.md

 Specifies the string matching strategy used by `MatchOnMetadata` for matching the metadata values between items (metadata names are always matched case insensitive).
 Possible values are `CaseSensitive`, `CaseInsensitive`, or `PathLike`.
 The default value is `CaseSensitive`.

-`PathLike` applies path aware normalization to the values like normalizing slash orientations, ignoring trailing slashes, eliminating `.` and `..`, and making all relative paths absolute against the current directory.
+`PathLike` applies path-aware normalization to the values like normalizing slash orientations, ignoring trailing slashes, eliminating `.` and `..`, and making all relative paths absolute against the current directory.

 ### <a name="BKMK_KeepMetadata"></a> KeepMetadata attribute